mikecbrant/appsyncjs/packages/create-appsyncjs/README.md

 - Testing/tooling: Vitest; scripts align with `create-sst` (`sst load-config -- vitest run`)
 - Authentication: default is an API key (no user pool).

-The scaffold keeps dependencies current at generation time and pins `@mikecbrant/appsyncjs-*` to the latest versions available when you run the generator.
+Dependency strategy: the scaffold template includes hard-coded baseline versions for internal packages.
+Immediately after files are generated, the generator runs `pnpm up --latest` in the new project directory to bump all dependencies to their latest versions (including potential major releases).
+If this step fails (for example, if `pnpm` isn’t installed), you can run it manually later.